Carhul/Wingmans-Brygge/README.md

 Multi device mockup was used in order to see the responsive design throughout the process and to generate mockup image to readme file.

 ### Testing ###
 The testing process for me has been through the intire building of this project, as I wanted everything to be perfect before moving on.
+I have also worked closely with the founders with each step, to make sure that the site meets all the user stories criteria.

 For HTML Validate I used [The W3C Markup Validation Service](https://validator.w3.org/).
 For CSS I used [The W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).